 Until cleaner rivers become a reality, we will continue to fight for public access to data on sewage pollution.
 That’s why we created our Sewage Map, which gives details on the location and spill duration of CSOs across England and Wales.

 If you’d like to learn more about sewage pollution, check out our ‘Sewage in our Rivers’ report below.
-To find out more about other sources of river pollution, click the button on the right.

 Our story so far